robthompson16/support-for-early-career-teachers/content/ucl/year-1-enabling-pupil-learning/autumn-week-3-mentor-materials.md

 In their self-directed study this week, your mentee learned about strategies for establishing and maintaining the learning environment.
 This session builds on week 2 content and draws on the ‘_learn that…_’ statements addressed there (1.1–1.5, 7.1–7.2).

-In this session, you will support your ECT to observe a colleague’s teaching and see, in action, some of the strategies discussed in the research and practice summary in this week's ECT materials.
+In this session, you will support your ECT to observe a colleague’s teaching and see, in action, some of the strategies discussed in the research and practice summary in this week’s ECT materials.
 You will reflect together on this observation and you will work with your ECT to script and rehearse a strategy of their own.

 You might find it practical to split this session across a number of shorter meetings in this week.
 For example, the lesson observation (‘Plan’) may take place before you and your ECT meet (when you would begin with the ‘Review’ activity and then move on to ‘Theory to Practice’.